Gajeee/gajeee/README.md

 <td width="50%" valign="top">

 **About Me**
-- CS Student @ **UNITEN**
+- Computer Science Student @ **UNITEN**
-- Focused on developing innovative tech solutions
-- Passionate about building and learning new technologies
+- Passionate about building innovative projects and solutions
+- Focusing on JavaScript, Cybersecurity, and Web Development
+- Always learning and growing in the tech world

 </td>